LawanMercy/HNG-12/README.md

 •	Introduction: Briefly describe the dataset and the purpose of the review.

 •	Observations: Present the initial insights you identified, supported by basic visualizations or summary statistics if necessary.

 •	Conclusion: Summarize your observations and suggest potential areas for further analysis.

-•	Deliverables:Insights such as top-selling products, user trends, or traffic sources.
+•	Deliverables: Insights such as top-selling products, user trends, or traffic sources.